 Progestogens (natural and synthetic forms) provide pain relief for many women with endometriosis.

 We don’t know exactly how progestogens relieve the symptoms of endometriosis.
-They may suppress the growth of the endometrial tissue, causing it to gradually shrink and disappear.
+They may slow or stop the growth of endometriosis, causing it to gradually shrink and disappear.

-You can take progestogens as a daily pill, or you may choose a long-acting option such as an injection or IUD (intrauterine device).
+You can take progestogens as a daily pill, or you can choose a long-acting option such as an injection or IUD (intrauterine device).

 Possible side effects include: